Five9 (NASDAQ:FIVN) Shares Gap Up to $116.50

-Several research firms have issued reports on FIVN.
-Canaccord Genuity Group lowered their price target on shares of Five9 from $200.00 to $125.00 in a report on Thursday, February 24th.
-Piper Sandler lowered their price target on shares of Five9 from $200.00 to $163.00 and set an “overweight” rating for the company in a report on Thursday, February 24th.
-Morgan Stanley lowered their price target on shares of Five9 from $180.00 to $160.00 and set an “overweight” rating for the company in a report on Tuesday, February 22nd.
-Wells Fargo & Company lowered their price target on shares of Five9 from $160.00 to $145.00 and set an “overweight” rating for the company in a report on Tuesday, March 15th.
-Finally, Barclays lowered their price target on shares of Five9 from $215.00 to $175.00 and set an “overweight” rating for the company in a report on Thursday, February 24th.
-Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and sixteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of $165.05.
+Several equities analysts have weighed in on the company.
+Morgan Stanley dropped their price objective on Five9 from $180.00 to $160.00 and set an “overweight” rating on the stock in a research note on Tuesday, February 22nd.
+Robert W. Baird dropped their price objective on Five9 from $175.00 to $125.00 and set an “outperform” rating on the stock in a research note on Thursday, February 24th.
+Needham & Company LLC dropped their price objective on Five9 from $200.00 to $160.00 and set a “buy” rating on the stock in a research note on Thursday, February 24th.
+KeyCorp lowered their target price on Five9 from $208.00 to $155.00 and set an “overweight” rating on the stock in a research note on Thursday, February 24th.
+Finally, Northland Securities lowered their target price on Five9 from $200.00 to $155.00 and set an “outperform” rating on the stock in a research note on Thursday, February 24th.
+Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and sixteen have assigned a buy rating to the company.
+Based on data from MarketBeat, Five9 presently has a consensus rating of “Buy” and an average target price of $165.05.

-In other Five9 news, President Daniel P. Burkland sold 1,685 shares of the firm’s stock in a transaction on Friday, March 4th.
-The stock was sold at an average price of $98.63, for a total transaction of $166,191.55.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, EVP Scott Welch sold 4,843 shares of the firm’s stock in a transaction on Friday, March 4th.
-The shares were sold at an average price of $98.46, for a total value of $476,841.78.
+In other Five9 news, CFO Barry Zwarenstein sold 6,610 shares of Five9 stock in a transaction dated Friday, March 4th.
+The stock was sold at an average price of $102.36, for a total transaction of $676,599.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, President Daniel P. Burkland sold 1,685 shares of Five9 stock in a transaction dated Friday, March 4th.
+The shares were sold at an average price of $98.63, for a total value of $166,191.55.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 14,404 shares of company stock valued at $1,444,435.
-2.50% of the stock is currently owned by insiders.
+Insiders have sold a total of 14,404 shares of company stock valued at $1,444,435 in the last ninety days.
+Insiders own 2.50% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the stock.
-Wasatch Advisors Inc. raised its stake in Five9 by 388.0% in the 4th quarter.
-Wasatch Advisors Inc. now owns 1,968,379 shares of the software maker’s stock valued at $270,298,000 after acquiring an additional 1,564,988 shares during the period.
-Pictet Asset Management SA raised its stake in Five9 by 41,717.0% in the 4th quarter.
-Pictet Asset Management SA now owns 1,826,985 shares of the software maker’s stock valued at $250,882,000 after acquiring an additional 1,822,616 shares during the period.
-Allspring Global Investments Holdings LLC bought a new stake in Five9 in the 4th quarter valued at about $191,622,000.
-Sylebra Capital Ltd bought a new stake in Five9 in the 4th quarter valued at about $177,296,000.
-Finally, Geode Capital Management LLC raised its stake in Five9 by 3.4% in the 4th quarter.
-Geode Capital Management LLC now owns 872,888 shares of the software maker’s stock valued at $119,864,000 after acquiring an additional 28,595 shares during the period.
-Institutional investors and hedge funds own 96.10% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Wasatch Advisors Inc. grew its holdings in shares of Five9 by 388.0% during the fourth quarter.
+Wasatch Advisors Inc. now owns 1,968,379 shares of the software maker’s stock worth $270,298,000 after purchasing an additional 1,564,988 shares in the last quarter.
+Pictet Asset Management SA grew its holdings in shares of Five9 by 41,717.0% during the fourth quarter.
+Pictet Asset Management SA now owns 1,826,985 shares of the software maker’s stock worth $250,882,000 after purchasing an additional 1,822,616 shares in the last quarter.
+Allspring Global Investments Holdings LLC purchased a new position in shares of Five9 during the fourth quarter worth about $191,622,000.
+Sylebra Capital Ltd purchased a new position in shares of Five9 during the fourth quarter worth about $177,296,000.
+Finally, Geode Capital Management LLC grew its holdings in shares of Five9 by 3.4% during the fourth quarter.
+Geode Capital Management LLC now owns 872,888 shares of the software maker’s stock worth $119,864,000 after purchasing an additional 28,595 shares in the last quarter.
+96.10% of the stock is owned by institutional investors.

 Five9, Inc, together with its subsidiaries, provides cloud software for contact centers in the United States and internationally.
 The company offers virtual contact center cloud platform that delivers a suite of applications, which enables the breadth of contact center-related customer service, sales, and marketing functions.